MoPatel30/MoPatel30/README.md

 ### -  I am currently learning more about frontend design & development, backend development (APIs, databases, etc.), and various other tech stacks.
 ### -  I am looking to collaborate on more complex web-applications, and build projects geared towards user experience and providing a meaningful service.

-### -  Also interested in blockchain development, Web3/Dapp Development, decentralization, privacy, among other thigs.
+### -  Also interested in blockchain development, Web3/Dapp Development, decentralization, privacy, among other things.
 ### -  Ask me about Gaming & PCs, eSports, Blockchain, Technology, Basketball, Anime.

 ### - I enjoy tutoring and helping others learn.